arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 -   Power supplier for the USB adapter (I don't know how to call this)

 ### Extra materials

--		Arduino Arduino MKR WiFi 1010 (or other board with at least two serial ports, check [here](https://www.arduino.cc/reference/en/language/functions/communication/serial/) the list of Arduino boards with more than one serial port.)
+-   Arduino Arduino MKR WiFi 1010 (or other board with at least two serial ports, check [here](https://www.arduino.cc/reference/en/language/functions/communication/serial/) the list of Arduino boards with more than one serial port.)Arduino IDE 1.8.10+  or Arduino Pro IDE 0.0.4+
 -   USB cable compatible with the Arduino Arduino MKR WiFi 1010 (or the board you have selected)
 -   3 Jumper wires

 # Portenta and The ...